ooaklee/ghatd/docs/adr/adr007-starter-v0-lazy-composition-layer.md

 without forcing immediate changes on projects using v0.

 The next phases must be careful not to hide app-specific decisions too deeply.
-Provider choices, secrets, environment behavior, and cleanup should remain visible and replaceable from the host application's server setup.
+Provider choices, secrets, environment behaviour, and cleanup should remain visible and replaceable from the host application's server setup.

 The `CleanupGroup` helper (added in a follow-up) provides a lightweight way to